javascript-tutorial/en.javascript.info/1-js/03-code-quality/01-debugging-chrome/article.md

 Here we can see three zones:

-1. **Resources zone** lists HTML, JavaScript, CSS and other files, including images that are attached to the page.
+1. The **Resources zone** lists HTML, JavaScript, CSS and other files, including images that are attached to the page.
 Chrome extensions may appear here too.
-2. **Source zone** shows the source code.
+2. The **Source zone** shows the source code.
-3. **Information and control zone** is for debugging, we'll explore it soon.
+3. The **Information and control zone** is for debugging, we'll explore it soon.

 Now you could click the same toggler <span class="devtools" style="background-position:-200px -76px"></span> again to hide the resources list and give the code some space.